 Ask For Help

 Depending on how long you have been teaching, asking for help might seem like a daunting task, but it is important that you try – especially when teaching split grade classes.

 Get to know your support staff very well – librarians, special education teachers, ESL teachers, coaches, vice-principals, etc. Ask them to help with some lessons, especially with supervising inquiry.

-If the support teacher is coming into work with 1 or 2 students, ask them if they can work with the rest of the split grade class for that period, or if they could take a few additional students who need extra support.
-This might not always be possible, but if they are reviewing content with 2 students – maybe they can take 2 more?
+If the support teacher is coming into work with 1 or 2 students, ask them if they can work with the rest of the split grade class for that period or if they could take a few additional students who need extra support.
+This might not always be possible, but if they are reviewing content with two students – maybe they can take two more?

 Ask Your Admin